-Does a minor need a U.S. passport to travel abroad?
+Does a Child Need a U.S. Passport to Travel Abroad?

-Every person who is traveling overseas must have a passport regardless of their age.
-For passport purposes, minors are children under the age of 16, and special requirements are required to obtaining their passports:
+Every person traveling overseas must have a passport, regardless of age.
+For passport purposes, minors are children under the age of 16, and special requirements are required to obtain their passports:

 - A minor must have parental consent to apply for a child’s passport.
-Both parents must either appear in person with the minor or submit a notarized parental consent form.
+Parents must appear in person with the minor or submit a notarized parental consent form.
 If a minor has only one parent or legal guardian, proper proof that the parent or guardian has sole authority to consent must be provided.

 - Parents may enroll minors in the Children’s Passport Issuance Alert Program.
 Designed to prevent international abductions, the program will alert the parents if a passport application is submitted for a minor to verify whether consent has been given.

-- Minors are required to comply with all other requirements for a passport including evidence of U.S. citizenship, photo identification (the parent’s alone is acceptable if the child is too young to have an ID), passport photo, regular application forms, and applicable fees.
+- Minors must comply with all other requirements for a passport, including evidence of U.S. citizenship, photo identification (the parent’s alone is acceptable if the child is too young to have an ID), passport photo, regular application forms, and applicable fees.